Online Course Accessibility Champions Cohort Program

 - Identify the benefits of accessible course design to all learners.

-- Discuss the legal requirements for accessible course content in higher education.
+- Identify the legal requirements for accessible course content in higher education.

 - Describe the CSU guidelines for course accessibility and how these align with Quality Matters (QM) standards.